stevejay/react-performance/README.md

 - check out styled transition group again
 - An alternative to `styled-system` is `@xstyled/system`.
 It may be more performant.
+- When there is a [new release of eslint-plugin-import](https://github.com/benmosher/eslint-plugin-import/blob/master/CHANGELOG.md) (> v2.18.2), enable `import/group-exports` as an error.

 ## Justifications